silverstripe/developer-docs/en/05_Contributing/01_Code.md

 This documentation assumes you are fairly confident with git and GitHub.
 If that isn't the case, you may want to read some guides for [GitHub](https://docs.github.com/en/get-started/quickstart), [git](https://docs.github.com/en/get-started/using-git), and [pull requests](https://docs.github.com/en/pull-requests).

-[hint]
+> [!TIP]
-Note: By supplying code to the Silverstripe CMS core team in issues and pull requests, you agree to assign copyright of that code to Silverstripe Limited, on the condition that Silverstripe Limited releases that code under the BSD license.
+> Note: By supplying code to the Silverstripe CMS core team in issues and pull requests, you agree to assign copyright of that code to Silverstripe Limited, on the condition that Silverstripe Limited releases that code under the BSD license.
+>

-We ask for this so that the ownership in the license is clear and unambiguous, and so that community involvement doesn't stop us from being able to continue supporting these projects.
+> We ask for this so that the ownership in the license is clear and unambiguous, and so that community involvement doesn't stop us from being able to continue supporting these projects.
 By releasing this code under a permissive license, this copyright assignment won't prevent you from using the code in any way you see fit.
-[/hint]

 ## Before you start working {#before-you-start}

 There are a few things that you should do before you start working on a fix:

-[info]
+> [!NOTE]
-If you want to contribute changes to documentation, please read through the [contributing documentation](./documentation) page.
+> If you want to contribute changes to documentation, please read through the [contributing documentation](./documentation) page.
-[/info]

 ### Consider if your change should be its own module